dwave-training/sudoku/README.md

 A sudoku puzzle solution must satisfy the following rules.

-1. Each column has the numbers 1-9 exactly once.
+1. Each column contains the numbers 1-9 exactly once.
-2. Each row has the numbers 1-9 exactly once.
+2. Each row contains the numbers 1-9 exactly once.
-3. If we divide the grid into 9 subsquares by grouping rows/columns (0-2),
+3. f we divide the grid into 9 subsquares by grouping rows/columns (0-2),
  (3-5), and (6-8), each subsquare has the numbers 1-9
  exactly once.

 ## The Exercise

 Use the framework code provided to solve the Sudoku puzzle provided.
 The rules provided describe three different types of constraints.
+These constraints must be added to the constrained quadratic model to complete the exercise.

-### Provided Code
+### Variable Definition

 The code provided includes an initial definition of variables to be used.
 Binary variables have been defined as `x[i][j][k]`, where `i` indicates the row